snakemake/snakemake/docs/snakefiles/remote_files.rst

 iRODS
 =====

-You can access an iRODS server to retreive data from and upload data to.
+You can access an iRODS server to retrieve data from and upload data to it.
 If your iRODS server is not set to a certain timezone, it is using UTC.
-It is advised to shift it then to your timezone by providing the `timezone` parameter such that timestamps coming from iRODS are converted to the correct time.
+It is advised to shift the modification time provided by iRODS (``modify_time``) then to your timezone by providing the ``timezone`` parameter such that timestamps coming from iRODS are converted to the correct time.

+iRODS actually does not save the timestamp from your original file but creates its own timestamp of the upload time.
+When downloading it does not take the timestamp from the remote file, the file will have the timestamp when it was downloaded.
+Such we create a metadata entry to store the original file stamp from your system and alter the timestamp of the downloaded file accordingly.
+While uploading, the metadata entries ``atime``, ``ctime`` and ``mtime`` are added.
+When this entry does not exist (because this module didn't upload the file), we fall back to the timestamp provided by IRODS with the above mentioned strategy.

 .. code-block:: python